Liortra/fuse_minimal_wallet/README.md

 then, the design can be the same but we need to add a hamburger button that will pop with list of the users that we can switch between them.

 ## Extra
+1. I add a short clip of the app if you want to see it in action instead of download the repository, this is in assets/video.
-1. In the text box I entered in advance the information that should be to make it easier.
+2. In the text box I entered in advance the information that should be to make it easier.
 Feel free to change it or enter it yourself in the following places:
-* login_page.dart in line 28.
+* login_page.dart in line 28.(addressHash)
-* add_toke_bottom_sheet.dart in line 47 or 48.
+* add_toke_bottom_sheet.dart in line 47 or 48.(contractAddressHash)
-*** read the command line before in each file  ***
+*** read the command line before in each file  *** *p.s*
-2. I add a short clip of the app if you want to see it in action instead of download the repository, this is in assets/video.
+The tests was with the addressHash in line 28, and the results that i got it by this addressHash.

 Hope you will enjoy my app, thanks